 The previous points should have highlighted the importance of working with strong insights for any campaign, and it is no different for digital.
 We have a habit of placing a lot of importance on the technology itself, forgetting it is just a tool that amplifies the strength of the message that we are trying to communicate by making it more interactive and engaging its audience in unprecedented ways.

-Hence we find ourselves creating really agile creative processes that accumulates collective input and tests insights to strike the strongest emotional chord.
-These processes need to be cross functional and draw out ideas and observations from all participants.
+Hence we find ourselves creating really agile creative processes that accumulate collective input and test insights to strike the strongest emotional chord.
+These processes need to be cross-functional and draw out ideas and observations from all participants.
 I mention agile, not as a keyword, but as an actual reference to the SCRUM workflow commonly used with software development.

 While there have been recent developments with people using SCRUM for other workflows, it was a pleasant surprise to see people applying the same principle for creative processes as well.
 Needless to say, it makes us faster and the quality of our output also improves.